 One of the girls moves home from America after a failed relationship and career and is forced to get creative in her lifestyle choices.
 The other friend has been stuck in the same dead-end job since the end of university but when she is offered a promotion she realises it’s time she did something about her life.

 A story that ends with the main character not getting into a relationship, although she spends the entire novel dreaming of a man.
 Not a spoiler – just a general observation and reason to read this realistic and singleton-friendly novel.

 A soul-touching novel about relationships in your twenties.
 From the perspective of an Irish girl called Frances who befriends a young couple, with her best friend and sometimes lover Bobbi.
 A mess of complicated relationships, desires, and future plans, this book questions everything you’ll come across in your twenties, in a deep and dark way.
 Addictive reading.

 7. Promising Young Woman by Caroline O’Donoghue

 An adrift twenty-something advertiser is given the opportunity to advance her career and accidentally begins an affair with her middle-aged boss.
 Discussing topics of sex, feminism, creativity, and mental health this incredible novel packs a punch.
 A fine feat from newcomer to fiction Caroline O’Donoghue.

 Some hard-hitting advice for anyone starting out in their career, or simply looking for their first career.
 Like a big sister in your pocket, this book can help you calm your nerves before an interview, succeed in a big pitch or simply motivate you to get going.

 9. #Girlboss by Sophie Amoruso

 A manifesto for women who might not think their succeeding, but can actually do anything they want.
-Motivational, creative and interesting.
-Learn from some of the top women of recent industry in how to get that idea of yours out there.
+Motivational, creative, and interesting.
+Learn from some of the top women of the industry how to get that idea of yours out there.

 10. Eat, Sweat, Play by Anna Kessel